header

 The Casual Collector versus the Serious Sea Glass Collector

-Here we take a few minutes to analyze what really goes into collecting sea or beach glass as opposed to just liking sea glass and picking it up while you are at the beach.
+Lin and I invite you to take a humorous few minutes to analyze what really goes into collecting sea or beach glass as opposed to just liking sea glass and picking it up while you are at the beach.

 Collecting Sea Glass - For Everyone?